Motorola edge (2024) vs Google Pixel 8

 Which one is better?

-The Google Pixel 8 is the better buy for most people - its 7 years of software updates crushes the Motorola edge (2024)'s 2 years.
+The Google Pixel 8 is the better buy for most people - its 7 years of guaranteed updates crushes the Motorola edge (2024) that only offers 3 years.

 Who should buy each?